mroughan/Roulette/README.md

 calculations of arc lengths.

 ### Install

-Put the files in a directory that Matlab can see, and edit the `common.m` file to either include the elliptic integral code or not.
+Change into the main directory, and run "common.m" to put the subdirectories on the path.

+Edit elliptic_int_test.m to show the path to the elliptical integral code if this is installed, or leave it blank if not (results will be potentially faster and more accurate with that code).

 Then run the tests to see if everything works, and use them as an example to get things going.

-`common.m` also adds some paths for the subdirectories.

 ### Contents